navjack/KasaLightControl/README.md

 # Kasa Light Control Application

 ## Project Goal
-Develop a GUI-based application that fully replicates the functionality of an existing PowerShell script for controlling TPLink Kasa smart bulbs locally, eliminating the dependency on the Python-Kasa framework.
+This application provides a GUI-based solution for controlling TPLink Kasa smart bulbs locally, fully replicating the functionality of an existing PowerShell script and eliminating the dependency on the Python-Kasa framework.

 ## Project Description
-This project aims to understand the protocol and communication methods employed by TPLink Kasa devices (as potentially used by libraries like Python-Kasa) and to independently implement this functionality directly in GoLang.
-The initial development will focus on GoLang for its cross-platform capabilities, with potential future ports or expansions into Swift for native macOS GUI integration.
+This project successfully implements the network protocols and communication methods used by TPLink Kasa devices directly in GoLang.
+Developed with cross-platform capabilities in mind, it provides a robust and reliable solution for local control of Kasa smart bulbs.

-## Key Features to Implement:
+## Implemented Features:

-*   Reverse-engineer and document the network protocols used by Kasa devices.
+*   **Network Protocol Implementation**: Successfully reverse-engineered and implemented network protocols for Kasa devices in GoLang.
-*   Full local control capabilities including:
+*   **Full Local Control**: Comprehensive control capabilities for Kasa smart bulbs, including:
     *   Turning devices on/off.
     *   Adjusting brightness, color temperature, and color settings.
-    *   Retrieving device state and power usage (where applicable).
+    *   Retrieving device state.
-*   Device discovery on the local network.
+*   **Device Discovery**: Automatic discovery of Kasa smart devices on the local network.
-*   Historical energy usage monitoring (for applicable devices).
-*   A clean, user-friendly GUI.
+*   **User-Friendly GUI**: A clean, intuitive, and responsive browser-based graphical user interface.

 ## Usage